Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab6/README.md

 4. In the Properties Editor select the **Implementation** tab.

 5. Confirm the Interface is specified as AXI4-Lite in the Interface options.
-<br><br> Also note how the address of this port may be automatically assigned (as the current setting of **Auto assign address offset** indicates), or the address may be manually specified.
+ Also note how the address of this port may be automatically assigned (as the current setting of **Auto assign address offset** indicates), or the address may be manually specified.

 6. Click **OK** to exit the Properties Editor.
-<br><br>Details on simulating the design are provided in the canvas notes.
+Details on simulating the design are provided in the canvas notes.
 For this exercise, you will concentrate on exporting the design to the Vivado IP catalog and use the IP in an existing design.

 7. In the Model Composer Hub block, select **Generate** to generate a design in IP Catalog format.